serenadeai/hyper/README.md

 1. Launch Hyper, then use the menu item Plugins > Update to automatically download the Serenade plugin.
 1. Restart Hyper to make sure Serenade is loaded.

+### Windows

+On Windows, you might want to change Hyper's configuration file to point to your shell with Edit > Preferences.
+The default configuration file will have examples in the comments above the `shell` entry.
+For example, to use Git Bash as you shell, you can do:

+    shell: 'C:\\Program Files\\Git\\bin\\bash.exe'

 ## Development

 ### macOS